grommet/grommet-toolbox/README.md

 * **gulp test**: uses `testPaths` option to execute tests based on Tape.
 * **gulp test:watch**: runs tests and watch for changes to execute the tests again.
 * **gulp test:coverage**: runs tests and generates a code coverage report.
+* **gulp pack**: uses the package.json dependencies object to create a compressed file with all the dependencies included.

 ### Recommended Usage